-28.5 Except as provided in the World Sailing Eligibility Code, Regulation 19.5, the World Sailing shall not accept or decide an appeal from a decision of a Member National Authority.
+28.5 Except as expressly permitted by the Regulations, World Sailing shall not accept or decide an appeal concerning the Racing Rules from a decision of a Member National Authority.

 Introductory Rules for Racing

 28.6 The Racing Rules Committee is responsible for the formulation and revision of the Introductory Rules for Racing.
 The Introductory Rules for Racing are a simplified set of rules intended for use when training people new to racing.